Healthy activity requires play

 Playtime is key to keeping your cat stimulated, active and at a healthy weight.
 The amount of exercise varies based on factors such as their age, weight and breed.

 Cats are naturally active animals and thrive on short bursts of activity to keep both their bodies and minds active and engaged with the world.
 Outdoor cats will happily spend several hours a day roaming their local environment and hunting.

 To stay similarly happy and healthy, indoor cats need to spend a lot of time engaging with you, with plenty of toys to keep them occupied and busy.
 When thinking about how often you need to exercise an indoor cat, plan for plenty of sessions of play and interaction throughout each day.
-Care is needed to ensure that an indoor cat's environment doesn't become boring, as this can lead to them being inactive which contributes to weight gain.
+Care is needed to ensure that an indoor cat's environment doesn't become boring, as this can lead to them being inactive and putting on unnecessary weight.

-Exercise and play are essential for all cats as they provide mental and physical stimulation, as well as encouraging social behaviour.
+Exercise and play are essential for all cats as they improve their motor skills, provide brain training and encourage social behaviour.
 Ensuring your cat has room to play, as well as access to a variety of different cat toys, scratching posts and play sessions with you will help them to stay healthy and happy.

 Indoor vs outdoor cats – how might this impact activity?

 Cats thrive when they can enjoy exercising in short bursts.
 They are active animals and like to roam throughout the day, making the most of opportunities to run, jump, climb and play.
 The types of exercise your cat experiences will depend on whether they’re an indoor or outdoor cat.
 Outdoor cats tend to exercise by themselves, exploring the environment around your home and climbing, hunting and roaming until they're tired.